To find an immunisation session near you, see Immunisation timetable

 Note: immunisations sessions will be cancelled on Code Red (and possibly on Extreme and Severe days) as declared by the Country Fire Authority.

 By law, your child must have an immunisation status certificate to enrol in primary school.
 Visit Immunisation - Health Victoria for more information.

 Council offers free vaccinations to students at secondary school.
 To find out more about secondary school-based immunisation programs, visit the Immune Hero website.

 If your child misses a scheduled vaccination at school, you can attend a Council immunisation session.

-- From 1 July 2017 all individuals (including refugees and humanitarian entrants) 10 to 19 years of age are eligible for free catch-up vaccines through the National Immunisation Program
+From 1 July 2017 all individuals under 20 years of age are eligible for free catch-up vaccines through the National Immunisation Program.

-Please contact Council before attending any session so that we may prepare your catch up schedule in advance.
+Call us on (03) 5422 0333 before attending any session so that we may prepare your catch-up schedule in advance.